Ó Conghalaigh: Overview

 In 1890 the surname was the twenty-third most common in Ireland, with three hundred and eighty-one births of the name, mostly in Ulster.
 By 1996, the ranking had slipped to thirty-third.

-The variant Conneely was found exclusively in Connacht in 1890, with most occurrences in County Galway, giving Ballyconneely its name.
+Conneely (Mac Conghaile, Ó Conghaile) was found exclusively in Connacht in 1890, with most occurrences in County Galway, giving Ballyconneely its name and is an entirely separate sept.

 County Monaghan

 The Ó Conghalaighs of Airgíalla were either a branch of the Southern Uí Néill who removed to Airgíalla, or a branch of the Mac Mathghamna, kings of Airgíalla from the mid-13th century to 1590.

 John Grenham says of them "They are first noted as coming to prominence in the fifteenth century and are recorded as having "Chiefs of the Name" up to the 17th century.
 They were instrumental in organising the native Irish Rebellion of 1641 and, following its failure, lost their power and possessions."
 Descendants of this family included William Conolly (1662–1729), James Connolly (1870–1916) and Paudge Connolly (born 1953).